CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 - HACKER 2
 - HACKER 3

-### Python: Create a fire/smoke test video and publish is as a Docker container
+### Python: Create a fire/smoke "inference test video" and publish is as a Docker container

 This is a very simple development task.
 In order to simulate a video camera sending the video for fire and smoke detection, we need to assemble/create a test video with images about landscape, forest, and quite a few images with fire and smoke.
 Once we have that video (i.e. a .MP4 video), we will wrap it within a Docker container that will publish is as an RTSP url, like if it was a real IP camera with a RTSP url.